UD-CISC374/educational-game-design-document-william-rembish-matthew-novosel/egdd.md

 ## Graphical

 - Characters List
-  - Player/Fighter
-  - Enemy
+  - Player/Fighter: choose from different sprites presented as options when a new game is started.
+  - Enemy: randomly selects enemy sprites from a list of different classic fantasy enemy sprites.
 - Textures:
   - *Texture 1*
   - *Texture 2*
   - *...*
 - Environment Art/Textures:
-  - shop background
+  - shop background: a background with shop aspects to it.
+Like a shopkeeper, a register, some items on display
+  - Combat location to fight enemies
-  - arena
+    - Arena
     - forest
     - field

 ## Audio